Sport Inclusion and Accessibility in Schools

 That’s why Sport4All’s award-winning inclusive sports program has been designed and delivered by people with disability and lived experiences, to help you build genuinely inclusive sports programs for your school.

-Make a difference in your school.
+Make a Difference in Your School.

 Now put what you’ve learned into practice!
 With support of our Inclusion Coaches, develop your own Sport4All Inclusion Action Plan for your school and create a welcoming and safe place for students with disability.
 Your SIAP will give your school a framework of how you plan to incorporate inclusive actions across your sports program(s).
 The SIAP outlines the clear actions that your school will commit to annually, that supports increased participation for people with disability.
 Remember, even small changes can have a big impact!